 Master of Public Health (MPH)

-To learn about the details of the MPH program, feel free to look at our Epi MPH Student Handbook.
+To learn about the details of the MPH program, look at our Epi MPH Student Handbook.

 The MPH includes coursework in epidemiology, biostatistics, health services and environmental health; a practical experience in a public health agency (practicum); and completion of a research-based master's thesis.
 Practicum placements and thesis research often involve working with our partner institutions, which include renowned local health agencies, hospitals, private and community health centers, and other regional programs.